Walt Disney World Orlando Feature

 Families flock to this theme-park-oriented area, which means that there are endless budget options that can accommodate the entire clan.

-The Orlando dining scene does not only consist of hamburgers and hot dogs.
+The Orlando dining scene does not consist only of hamburgers and hot dogs.
 You can also find five-star dining and creative cuisine mixed in among the sea of food courts and fast-food chains.

 Part of the fun of Orlando is the over-the-top theme parks, and the restaurants to match.
 Here are our favorite restaurants where ambience and decor are just as prized as what is on the plate.